Elana Brundyn: Brundyn Arts and Culture (2023 - )

-In 2023, Elana Brundyn founded Brundyn Arts and Culture, a company that focuses on cultural advisory services, curatorial projects, collection building, and art education.
-The consultancy has two exhibition spaces – in the Cape Town CBD and at Boschendal in the Cape Winelands.
+In 2023, Elana Brundyn founded Brundyn Arts and Culture, a company that focuses on museum development and strategy, collection building, art education, and philanthropic initiatives.
+The consultancy also has an exhibition space in the Cape Town CBD.
 The launch of Brundyn Arts and Culture coincided with the opening of Lebohang Kganye’s solo exhibition, Mmoloki wa mehopolo: Breaking Bread with a Wanderer in Cape Town.
-The show traveled to Boschendal where it was presented alongside The Sea is History, consisting of four large-scale pop-up sculptures.
+The show traveled to Boschendal, a satellite gallery space in the Cape Winelands which Brundyn developed during her directorship at the Norval Foundation.
+The exhibition was presented alongside The Sea is History, consisting of four large-scale pop-up sculptures.
 In 2024, Kganye won the Deutsche Börse Photography Foundation Prize.